Skip to content

 If for a Proof, Proof.secret is a Secret of kind P2PK, the proof must be unlocked by providing a witness Proof.witness and one or more valid signatures in the array Proof.witness.signatures.

-In the basic case, when spending a locked token, the mint requires one valid Schnorr signature in Proof.witness.signatures on Proof.secret by the public key in Proof.Secret.data.
+In the basic case, when spending a locked Proof, the mint requires one valid Schnorr signature in Proof.witness.signatures on Proof.secret by the public key in Proof.secret.data.

-To give a concrete example of the basic case, to mint a locked token we first create a P2PK Secret that reads:
+To give a concrete example of the basic case, to mint a locked Proof we first create a P2PK Secret that reads:

 [